As the cover says, it’s “a philosophical novel about Christianity, power, democracy, and the human mind.”

 The Sharp End.
 An article about me which appeared in Rock & Ice, December 2000.
 (The caption on the initial photo is incorrect: I did both the first and second ascents of Days of Heaven 😀)

 Boulder Canyon Rock Climbs.
-I did many new routes in Boulder Canyon, and this guidebook has some flattering things to say about me 😀: “The big event of 1979 and the early 1980s, however, was the debut of Alec Sharp, an imported Englishman who burst upon the scene with a flurry of hard new routes.
+I did the first ascent of many new routes in Boulder Canyon, and this guidebook has some flattering things to say about me 😀: “The big event of 1979 and the early 1980s, however, was the debut of Alec Sharp, an imported Englishman who burst upon the scene with a flurry of hard new routes.
 With a British eye for potential lines, a willingness to do a little rappel inspection and cleaning, and the talent to back his ambitions, Sharp quickly established a slew of testpieces in Boulder Canyon, including Arms Bazaar (5.12a R) on Bell Buttress, and Englishman’s Home (5.11c/d) and Never a Dull Moment (5.12a/b) on Castle Rock – all rite-of-passage climbs that inspire climbers to this day.
 Sharp’s energy, skill, tactics – and the computer generated list of new lines he would compile and print out in a notorious series of 4×5 yellow-covered, staple-bound booklets – galvanized complacent locals into action and ignited a surge of development that has continued ever since.”

 Eldorado Canyon – A Climbing Guide.
-I also did many new routes in Eldorado Canyon, and this guidebook also mentions me: “The most prolific first-ascentionist of this time was Alec Sharp, an ex-pat British climber who broke the traditional mold in several ways, with frequent use of rappel previewing, and a preference for new terrain over freeing old aid routes.
+I also did many first ascents in Eldorado Canyon, and this guidebook also mentions me: “The most prolific first-ascentionist of this time was Alec Sharp, an ex-pat British climber who broke the traditional mold in several ways, with frequent use of rappel previewing, and a preference for new terrain over freeing old aid routes.
 Sharp’s bold climbing and keen eye for a subtle line produced dozens of runout and dangerous routes in the next few years, including The Human Factor, False Prophet, Climb of the Century, Kindness, Tanquerey, Kubla Khan, Ministry of Fear, Dangerous Acquaintances, and Way Honed and Gnarly.”

 I wrote another book on computer programming (Software Quality and Productivity) but it is long out of print.
 I wrote guidebooks to two rock climbing areas in the U.K. (Gogarth and Clogwyn du’r Arddu) and have also started but not finished various other books.
 Besides that I’ve had articles and interviews published in software and climbing magazines, and have had various other blogs – Endless Curiosity, and Diary of an Indecisive Man.
 My current blog is Cat World.